bariscicek/TypeScript/README.md

 ##Compatibility

-This project is compatible with Typescript 1.4 and ExtJS 3, 4 and 5.
+This project is compatible with Typescript 1.5 / 1.4 and ExtJS 3, 4 and 5.
 The emitted classes can be processed by Sencha CMD.

+##Usage with Visual Studio 2015 (TypeScript 1.5)

+####Update tsc.js and typescriptServices.js files (used by visual studio editor and msbuild tasks )

+- Download latest modified compiler: https://github.com/fabioparra/TypeScript/releases/tag/v1.5
+- Run copy_to_vs2015.bat file as administrator

-##Usage with Visual Studio 2013
+##Usage with Visual Studio 2013 (TypeScript 1.4)

 ####Update tsc.js and typescriptServices.js files (used by visual studio editor and msbuild tasks )